samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 1. We are using the DispatchQueue's async delay method to ensure that the AlbumVC was dismissed before we attempt to present the PHPickerViewController.

-2. The PHPickerConfiguration allows us to set a multi-selection limit of 10.
+2. The PHPickerConfiguration enables us to set a multi-selection limit, which we set to 10.

 3. We instantiate the PHPickerViewController and set it's delegate before presenting it.